-It’s 1993 and Moretz is Cameron, a high-schooler having a secret affair with her friend Coley (Quinn Shephard).
-When the young lovers are discovered in the back of Cameron’s boyfriend’s car on prom night, they are greeted by onlookers with unadulterated horror.
-Cameron is whisked to an evangelical Christian camp in the wilds of Montana to be “cured” of her homosexuality.
+Opening in 1993, Moretz is Cameron, a high-schooler having a secret affair with her friend Coley (Quinn Shephard).
+When the pair are discovered in the back of Cameron’s boyfriend’s car on prom night, they are greeted by onlookers with unadulterated horror.
+She’s whisked off to an evangelical Christian camp in the wilds of Montana to be ‘cured’ of her homosexuality.

-From these unlikely raw materials, Akhavan has crafted a compelling, funny drama that sensitively charts the confusion of adolescence and the importance of facing down its challenges.
-It’s a film that wears its giant heart on its sleeve, inviting you to bask in the happiness that comes when you accept who you are.
+From these unlikely raw materials, Akhavan has crafted a compelling, funny drama that charts the confusion of adolescence and the importance of facing down its challenges.
+It’s a film that wears its giant heart on its sleeve, inviting you to bask in the happiness that comes with accepting who you are.
 Is there a better message than that?

 Cast and crew